Parthiv-M/tr-stat-update/README.md

 This script is strictly for the [Transkribus account](https://transkribus.eu/) managed by Wikimedia.
 However, it can be generalised for any Transkribus account.
 ### How to obtain bot credentials
 - Navigate to `Special:BotPasswords` on your local wiki.
 - You will be prompted to enter details like bot name, and clarify the grants required for the bot.
-We only require permission to _edit existing pages_.
+This bot only requires permission to _edit existing pages_.
 - The subsequent page gives the bot username of the form `username@bot_name` and a password.
 These are to be mentioned in the `.env` file appropriately.

 ## Install packages
-There are no makor dependencies used in the script except for the `godotenv` package to handle the `.env` file.
-Nevertheless, we will install _all possible packages_ listed in the `go.mod` file using the command `go get .`
+There are no major dependencies used in the script except for the `godotenv` package to handle the `.env` file.
+Nevertheless, install _all possible packages_ listed in the `go.mod` file using the command `go get .`

 Once this is done, you are all set to run the script!